Podcast: Production and listening

 A podcast generator maintains a central list of the files on a server as a web feed that one can access through the Internet.
 The listener or viewer uses special client application software on a computer or media player, known as a podcast client, which accesses this web feed, checks it for updates, and downloads any new files in the series.
 This process can be automated to download new files automatically, so it may seem to listeners as though podcasters broadcast or "push" new episodes to them.
 Podcast files can be stored locally on the user's device, or streamed directly.
 There are several different mobile applications that allow people to follow and listen to podcasts.
 Many of these applications allow users to download podcasts or stream them on demand.
 Most podcast players or applications allow listeners to skip around the podcast and to control the playback speed.
+Much podcast listening occurs during commuting; because of restrictions on travel during the COVID-19 pandemic, the number of unique listeners in the US decreased by 15% in the last three weeks of March 2020.

 Podcasting has been considered a converged medium (a medium that brings together audio, the web and portable media players), as well as a disruptive technology that has caused some individuals in radio broadcasting to reconsider established practices and preconceptions about audiences, consumption, production and distribution.
+The New York Times reported in 2025 that podcasts have become an alternative to late-night talk show appearances or magazine covers for public figures to promote their projects, owing to its friendlier, more intimate setting which allows the guest to be more candid.

 Podcasts can be produced at little to no cost and are usually disseminated free-of-charge, which sets this medium apart from the traditional 20th-century model of "gate-kept" media and their production tools.
 Podcasters can, however, still monetize their podcasts by allowing companies to purchase ad time.
 They can also garner support from listeners through crowdfunding websites like Patreon, which provide special extras and content to listeners for a fee.